mmuller88/mmblog/content/ADF-App-eng/index.md

 # Kudos

-To [Eddie May](https://twitter.com/freshwebs) the new awesome Digital Community Manager of Alfresco for doing some English quality check and offering more feedback for coming posts :).
+To [Eddie May](https://twitter.com/freshwebs) the new awesome Digital Community Manager from Alfresco for doing some English quality check and offering more feedback for coming posts :).